ademawan/repo-pertama/README.md

     ├── node-output                   # Contains list of documentation │     └── open-api-swagger.yaml
+    ├── repository                    # Contains list of functions that process the request and stores it in database │     ├── database
+    │           ├── user_test.go            # Contains list of function for test each function on the repository │           └── user.go                 # Contains list of repository for each entity
+    │    └── erd
+    │         └── altaProject.drawio                 # Contains list of repository for each entity
+    ├── utils
-    ├── repository                    # Contains list of functions that process the request and stores it in database │     ├── user_test.go            # Contains list of function for test each function on the repository │     └── users.go                # Contains list of repository for each entity ├── utils                         # Contains list of function to config each type of database │     └── mysqldriver.go          # Contains list of function to config MySQL type database │     └── aws.go                  # Contains list of function to config aws s3 │     └── midtrans.go             # Contains list of function to config payment getaway │     └── hashPassword.go         # Contains list of function to generate password ├── .env                          # Contains list of environment variable to run the project ├── .gitignore                    # Contains list of directory/file name that will igonored when push project ├── go.mod
+    │     ├── mysqldriver.go          # Contains list of function to config MySQL type database
+    │     ├── aws.go                  # Contains list of function to config aws s3
+    │     ├── midtrans.go             # Contains list of function to config payment getaway
+    │     └── hashPassword.go         # Contains list of function to generate password
+    ├── .env                          # Contains list of environment variable to run the project ├── .gitignore                    # Contains list of directory/file name that will igonored when push project ├── go.mod
     ├── go.sum
+    ├── docker-compose.yaml
+    ├── dockerfile
     ├── main.go                       # Contains list of component that need to be executed first to run the app └── README.md
   ```